Why It's So Hard To Turn The Lights Back On In Puerto Rico

 During the storm

-In addition to being outdated, much of Puerto Rico's electrical infrastructure is above ground — exposed to the elements.
-Strong winds and tree branches damaged power lines, transmission towers and substations already weakened by Hurricane Irma less than two weeks before.
+In addition to being outdated, much of Puerto Rico's electrical infrastructure is aboveground and exposed to the elements.
+Strong winds and tree branches damaged power lines, transmission towers and substations that were already weakened by Hurricane Irma less than two weeks before.

 The result was a complete blackout — and a much tougher and costlier job for PREPA.

-After Maria passed, it left dangerous conditions that prevented recovery efforts from beginning in earnest for almost a week.
-Maria also decimated communications and transportation infrastructure, causing further difficulties in coordinating response efforts.
+Maria left dangerous conditions that prevented recovery efforts from beginning in earnest for almost a week.
+The storm also decimated communications and transportation infrastructure, causing further difficulties in coordinating response efforts.

 After the storm